-Actually, autumn is a favourite season of the Perspective team, since we can enjoy the Aussie outdoors without either getting sunstroke or being completely soaked through in a sudden thunderstorm.
+Actually, autumn is a favourite season of the Independent team, since we can enjoy the Aussie outdoors without either getting sunstroke or being completely soaked through in a sudden thunderstorm.

 While most of us are not usually excited about cleaning out our homes and getting organised for the cooler weather, when more time is spent indoors.
 Whether it’s clearing space in wardrobes, tidying the garden or home repairs, this can be a good time of year to tackle those annoying but essential household organisational tasks.